postalserver/docs/content/en/other-content/auto-responders-and-bounces.md

 ## A note about bounces

-Messages that we detect as being bounces for a message you have already sent will not be delivered to your return path route.
+Messages that Postal detects as being bounces for a message you have already sent will not be delivered to your return path route.
 The original message will be updated and a `MessageBounced` webhook event will be triggered.